RobMeades/ioc-server/README.md

 `export PATH=$PATH:/usr/local/go/bin`

 Add the `GOPATH` environment variable to your path.
-For me, with a home directory `rob`, the path would be:
+With a home directory `username`, the path would be:

-`export GOPATH="/home/rob/gocode"`
+`export GOPATH="/home/username/gocode"`

-Install SSH with:

-`sudo-apt-get install openssh-server`

-...and make sure that you can log in using SSH from another machine with your username/password.

 To protect the server from unauthorised users, make sure you have generated and installed key pairs according to the [instructions for the ioc-client](https://github.com/RobMeades/ioc-client), then edit the file `/etc/ssh/sshd_config` and set `PasswordAuthentication` to `no`, then restart the `ssd` daemon with `sudo systemctl restart sshd`.